alexbevi/alexbevi.github.com/_posts/2026-03-23-reverse-engineering-harvester-with-ghidra-and-codex-part-3-file-formats.markdown

 - The sampled file starts with readable structural records immediately after XOR decode, for example `ENTRANCE`, `OBJECT`, and later `ROOM`, `TEXT`, `HEAD`, and `COMMAND`.
 - Paths embedded in script records are not uniform: archive-backed resources use `1:\...`, `2:\...`, `3:\...`, while some direct-file assets are bare relative paths such as `dialogue.idx`.
 - `GOFLIC` and `GODEATHFLIC` are especially revealing command names.
 In the sampled script, those opcodes point to `.FST` paths, which suggests the script vocabulary preserved older naming while the shipping runtime movie path used FST files.
-- As a blog-post narrative, `HARVEST.SCR` is the clearest proof that Harvester's resource architecture is data-driven at the top level: rooms, objects, dialogue portraits, commands, music, palettes, and cutscene triggers all converge here.
+- `HARVEST.SCR` shows that Harvester's resource architecture is data-driven at the top level: rooms, objects, dialogue portraits, commands, music, palettes, and cutscene triggers all converge here.

 ```bash
 python3 -c 'import sys,pathlib,signal; signal.signal(signal.SIGPIPE, signal.SIG_DFL); d=pathlib.Path(sys.argv[1]).read_bytes(); sys.stdout.buffer.write(bytes(b if b in (10,13) else b ^ 0xAA for b in d))' HARVEST.SCR | head -n 10